 Unlike Easter’s clear religious meaning, there are several ideas about the origins of some of the more fanciful “traditions.”
 For example, Easter and colored eggs are about rebirth and rabbits are a symbol of fertility.
-Children used to believe that rabbits laid eggs in the grass, so Easter egg hunts were born.
-Coloring and decorating eggs may have come from Greece, Rome, Persia and Egypt where the practice was common.
+Children used to believe that rabbits laid eggs in the grass, so The Tradition of Easter Eggs hunts was born.
+Coloring and decorating eggs may have come from Greece, Rome, Persia, and Egypt where the practice was common.
 Europeans in the middle ages gave decorated eggs as gifts.
 Rolling eggs down hills may be connected to the symbolism of rolling the rock away from Jesus’ tomb.
 Some think that President Madison’s wife, Dolley Madison, heard that Egyptian children rolled eggs against the pyramids, so she organized an Easter egg roll for children down the Capitol lawn.
 The event moved to the White House in 1880 after complaints that the Capitol lawn was being ruined.
 Lucky children 12 and under can still wander the White House lawn on Easter Monday looking for eggs.
 In small towns, those who’d dressed up for Easter would stroll through the town after services, perhaps inspiring Easter parades!

 We hear that Kool-Aid makes a good dye, without vinegar.
 We haven’t tried it yet, but we will!

 There are lots of ways to make unique egg decorations.

 You can dye eggs one color, then take a paintbrush dipped in another solid color and tap the handle to shake the paint on the brush over the egg to produce unique splatter marks (watch out Picasso!).